cloudwego/netpoll-http2/README.md

-This is a work-in-progress HTTP/2 implementation based netpoll for Go.
+This is a HTTP/2 implementation based [netpoll](https://github.com/cloudwego/netpoll) for Go.

 Demo server/client at h2demo